 Getting those details into Excel, Word and PowerPoint is possible and now easier than before.

 Not only do we show you how to do it, we’ll give you the worksheet, document and presentation files.
-Open them up in Excel for Windows and start right away.
+Open them up and start right away.

-In recent years, Microsoft has made great improvements to Excel for Windows around data importing.
+In recent years, Microsoft has made great improvements to Office around data importing.
 A lot of this has been obscured by changed branding and the marketing geek speak that the company loves so much.